klimber/inovaTokenController/README.md

 **Requirements:**

- - Java 12
+ - Java 11
  - Lombok
- - Mapstruct

-In order for the IDE to load properly, it needs to have Mapstruct and Lombok plugins.
+In order for the IDE to load properly, it needs to have Lombok plugin.

 Thats it for now, have fun!